BlackHC/mamo/README.md

 Another idea which is more difficult to implement is lazy loading of data.
 But that would require dummy/proxy objects.
 Just add a custom wrapper for cases when I want to use that feature!!!

+## How do we reload values actually???

+I guess the initial idea was to use memoization to avoid recomputation.
+This means that code has to be executed though.
+And we will dynamically decide whether to reexecute it or load stored values.

+## Identity of values

+PyTorch and hashing is a baaaad idea.
+Can instead rely on trying to figure out if we have a CID instead.
+(Do we know how the value was computed?)

+## Do we want to check CID values for staleness every single time?

+Not, not really.
+Only when we load them initially!